traitlab/harpia/README.md

 - `{site}_wpt[qualifier][version].gpkg`: Spatial waypoints data to visualize in GIS software

 ### CSV Format
-The output CSV contains the following columns:
+The output CSV from features-based waypoint generation contains the following columns:
 - `point_id`: Unique identifier for each point
 - `cluster_id`: Cluster identifier if available (default: 0)
 - `type`: Point type ('wpt' for waypoints, 'cpt' for checkpoints)